Berkeley Acceptance Rate: 18.3%

 Academics at Berkeley

-One of the many benefits of attending a large public university such as Berkeley is that they oftentimes offer a huge number of programs for you to invest your time and energy on.
+One of the many benefits of attending a large public university such as Berkeley is that they oftentimes offer a huge number of programs despite the Berkeley acceptance rate that you can invest your time and energy in.
 In fact, UC Berkeley proudly offers over 150 total undergrad majors and minors.

 Some of the most popular include Economics, Social Sciences, Engineering, Biological and Biomedical Sciences, Multi/Interdisciplinary Studies, Mathematics, Statistics, Computer Science.